Let’s make one thing clear…

 How to Get Independent Contractor Agreements

 Of course, an experienced Internet lawyer can draft customized independent contractor provisions that are designed to protect your interests while keeping you out of court in case of a dispute.
-If you’d like to talk with Web Lawyer Mike Young about getting an independent contractor agreement, be sure to set up a telephone consultation.
+If you’d like to talk with Business Contracts Lawyer Mike Young about getting an independent contractor agreement, be sure to set up a telephone consultation.